dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 1. the `tx.op` field MUST be `"30revoke_token_approval"`
 2. it MUST contain a field `tx.token_id: Nat`
-3. it MUST contain a field `tx.from: Account`
+3. it CAN contain a field `tx.from_subaccount: blob`
 4. it CAN contain a field `tx.spender: Account`

 #### icrc30_revoke_collection_approvals Block Schema

 1. the `tx.op` field MUST be `"30revoke_collection_approval"`
-2. it MUST contain a field `tx.from: Account`
+2. it CAN contain a field `tx.from_subaccount: blob`
 3. it MUST contain a field `tx.spender: Account`

 #### icrc30_transfer_from Block Schema

 1. the `tx.op` field MUST be `"30xfer_from"`
 2. it MUST contain a field `tx.token_id: Nat`
-3. it MUST contain a field `tx.spender: Account`
+3. it CAN contain a field `tx.spender_subaccount: blob`
 4. it MUST contain a field `tx.from: Account`
 5. it MUST contain a field `tx.to: Account`

+> [!NOTE] Can we remove the `from` as it is implied by the current holder of the token?

 ## Extensions